General

 Only one application per individual applicant or organisation will be accepted.
 One individual is not able to act as the primary contact for two separate applications.
 You may be involved in another project/activity but cannot be the primary contact for that application and another project.
 This applies to both individual and group projects.

-Creative Victoria will not consider funding for activity or costs incurred prior to 1 September 2024.
-You should not enter into any arrangements or make any payments on the assumption you will receive support for activity prior to this date.
+Creative Victoria will not consider funding for activity or costs incurred prior to 1 July 2025.
+You should not make any arrangements or make any payments on the assumption you will receive support for activity prior to this date.
 As per Creative Victoria’s general eligibility, an application will be ineligible if it relates to activity that has already taken place or will occur prior to the starting date.

 Is Music Works funding able to cover costs for non-Victorians?